Several features require the the Curity Identity Server to make HTTP requests to external services.

 (heuristics caching is not currently supported).

-Currently, only in-memory (per node) cache is supported, but other caching mechanisms that allow the use of a
+Currently, only in-memory (per node) cache is supported.

 Different HTTP clients can have different authentication methods.